soundcloud/lhm/README.markdown

 We'll do our best to help you out with any contribution issues you may have.

+## License

+The license is included as LICENSE in this directory.

 ## Footnotes

 [0]: http://www.facebook.com/note.php?note\_id=430801045932 "Facebook"